-According to The New York Times, the three-and-a-half-year deal is worth at least $200 million which is more than Spotify paid to buy major podcast production companies Gimlet Media and The Ringer.
+According to The New York Times, the three-and-a-half-year deal is worth at least $200 million, more than Spotify paid to buy major podcast production companies Gimlet Media and The Ringer.

 Spotify announced its exclusive deal with the world’s top podcaster two years ago, in May 2020, but didn’t reveal the value of the contract.

 “The Joe Rogan Experience” is Spotify’s biggest podcast in the US and 92 other markets.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The streaming company recently reported 406 million monthly active users in Q4, up from 381 million from the previous quarter.
 The ad-supported revenue accounted for a record 15 percent of total revenues in Q4.